 - WA Dept. of Labor and Industries

-Students interested in an internship and companies offering intern positions should contact Janice Camp, either via email or by calling (206) 543-9711.
+Students interested in an internship and companies offering intern positions should contact Janice Camp, either via email or by calling 206 616-3039.
+The list of partnering businesses and industries is always evolving.

 The Field Group is involved in several industrial hygiene and safety courses offered by the UW Department of Environmental and Occupational Health Sciences: